heetch/regula/docs/clients/go.md

 }
 ```

-With this evaluator, every call to `GetString` and other methods of the engine object will occasionate a call to the Regula server.
+With this evaluator, every call to `GetString` and other methods of the engine object will result in a call to the Regula server.

 #### Client side evaluation

 Regula also provides client side evaluation to avoid network round-trips when necessary.
 At startup, the evaluator loads all the requested rulesets and saves them in a local cache.
-An optional watching mechanism watches the server for changes and automatically updates the local cache.
+An optional mechanism watches the server for changes and automatically updates the local cache.

 ```go
 package main